EduHolg/Dual_PWM_Generator/docs/info.md

 Example: set PWM1=8/15 center and PWM2=4/15 edge
 - send: `1000 1` then `0100 0`

-4) Observe the four outputs on the logic analyzer or scope.
+4) Observe the four PWM outputs on the logic analyzer or scope.
 They will update every time a full 5-bit frame is clocked into each channel.

+5) Place test vectors on `ui_in[5]` and `ui_in[6]` (A/B) and observe all the gate-level outputs to verify correct logic function on silicon.

 ---

 ## External hardware

-No external hardware is required.
+No external hardware is required for basic validation.

-(If desired, this can drive H-bridge gate drivers or LED loads, but this is optional and not required for functional demonstration.)
+(If desired, PWM can drive H-bridge gate drivers, LEDs, etc., but not required for functional demonstration.)